Two Fluid Quantum Bouncing Cosmology I: Theoretical Model: Introduction

 The aim of this paper is to add some complexity to the matter bounce scenario to make it more realistic by adding the expected radiation-dominated phase at high temperatures, and calculate the consequences in the scalar perturbation theory and the resulting spectral index.
 We assume both components to be phenomenologically described by fluids, so our model only contains the matter components already observed, namely dark (and ordinary) matter and radiation.
 Note also that, at small scales, the radiation fluid starts dominating and the background standard model cosmological scenario naturally emerges after the bounce.

-The singularity avoidance by means of a bounce stems from the emergence of quantum effects beyond classical GR at small scales.
+Such a model may a priori be plagued by two issues, namely the spectrum it may produce and the singularity.
+Indeed, if a dust fluid naturally lead to a scale invariant spectrum $n^\text{dust}_\textsc{s}=1$, the part of the spectrum produced during the radiation-dominated epoch is much worse, leading to the very blue tilt $n^\text{rad}_\textsc{s}=3$ so that combining both spectra seems very unlikely to produce a slightly red spectrum $n^\text{eff}_\textsc{s} \lesssim 1$ as measured.
+We shall see that in practice, this is exactly what happens.
+As for the singularity problem, inclusion of radiation can also help as the emergence of quantum effects beyond classical GR at small scales can lead replacing it by a regular bounce.

 Lacking a satisfactory theory for quantum gravity~\cite{Kiefer:2025udf}, many effective approaches have been developed to implement a quantum bouncing scenario, like loop quantum cosmology~\cite{Bojowald:2005epg, Neves:2024pad}, string theory effective actions~\cite{Brandenberger:2023ver}, and the more straightforward canonical quantization of gravity~\cite{Chataignier:2023rkq}.
 In the framework of this last approach, we have published a series of papers \cite{Peter:2005hm,Peter:2006id,Peter:2006hx,Falciano:2008nk,Vitenti:2012cx, Falciano:2013uaa,Peter:2015zaa} calculating the Hamiltonian constraint up to second order in perturbation theory over homogeneous and isotropic backgrounds for different matter fields (including canonical scalar fields and fluids).
 Using a proper definition of quantum trajectories~\cite{AcaciodeBarros:1997gy, Pinto-Neto:2013toa, Malkiewicz:2019azw} in configuration space, we were able to show that many quantum trajectory solutions for the background are free of singularities, replaced by a bounce, and reach the classical limit at large scales.
 The perturbations obey the same equations as in the semi-classical theory (in which only the perturbations are quantized), but with the classical background trajectories substituted by the quantum ones in the relevant equations.